 Francis is a biker always venturing out on the road to uncover new routes with as much passion as he has telling stories.
 He is an enthusiast and knows our itineraries like the back of his hand.

-A unique crossing that links two mythical cities: Fort Kochi and Pondicherry.
+A unique crossing which links two mythical cities: Fort Kochi and Pondicherry.
 Some 720 miles away from the mainstream routes, this itinerary is a discovery of the riches of Southern India.
-Aboard your Royal Enfield, savour constant diversity.
+Aboard your Royal Enfield, savour constant diversity and intoxicating beauty.
 From Kerala’s tea plantations to the jungle of Tamil Nadu, we’ll reveal our secret roads and boutique hotels.
 Admire the distinctive architecture of multi-coloured Tamil temples and the palaces of the Chettinad region.
 This motorcycle trip through Southern India ends with a bang in Chennai!

 You’re met at the airport and transferred to the hotel.
 We’ll explore the charming old town, historic Fort Kochi (where we’ll stay) and discover its beautiful colonial past with an eclectic mix of Dutch and Portuguese architecture, centuries-old churches and a vibrant, appealing way of life.
 Far from being a boring walk through history, Fort Kochi is one of the most pleasant neighbourhoods to live in.